-- You are buying a house: If you are buying a home and have a building contract in place to commence renovations immediately then this is looked on more favourably by the banks.
-In these cases borrowing 100% of the house plus the building contract price is usually possible.
+- You’re buying a house: If you’re buying a home and have a building contract to start renovations, then this is favourable by lenders.
+You could borrow up to 100% of the house with a guarantor plus the building contract price.

 Can I build houses or townhouses with no deposit?

 In some cases, it’s possible to build up to three houses or townhouses with a no deposit investment loan.

 Can I borrow to pay for landscaping or other work?